Hive Propolis: Reception

 Geekadelphia said, "If you're looking for 21st century science fiction that escapes the page itself, this is it.
 Be excited." and "(Do you) feel like print science fiction could use a kick in the pants to propel it into modernity?
 Local author Daniel Dw may have just published the novel you're looking for."

 "Rep Radio" called Propolis, "Beautifully written and incredibly unique with its incorporation of multi-media.
 A game-changer for all future literature."

 In-book QR Codes

-"hive | Propolis," includes a new and unique twist with dynamic scannable QR codes embedded within the book itself.
-This provides story-enhancing soundtrack, video and animation, and interactive story clues that invite a reader to take part in a real-world transmedia rabbit hole.
-This transmedia twist creates an ever-changing and evolving medium, sending you clues to real-world places and events announced through social media accounts that the reader must discover from the story itself.
+"hive | Propolis," includes dynamic scannable QR codes embedded within the book itself.
+This provides soundtracks, video and animation, and interactive story clues.
+This includes clues to real-world places and events announced through social media accounts that the reader must discover from the story itself.

 Cyphers and Easter Eggs

 Using the book, a reader can decipher clues to the transmedia timelines and external sources for a simulated reality story.